maxwellanaaba5-bot/networkwalks-BO82-week4-Cybersecurity-lab-setup/README.md

 The most significant risk was the publicly accessible database backup.

-An exposed database backup can potentially reveal sensitive organizational information without requiring direct access to the application's database server.
+An exposed database backup can potentially reveal sensitive organizational information without requiring direct access to the application's live database server.

 The combination of: